MattX/cliptools/README.md

 ### Return codes

  - 0 if everything went well
- - 1 if data was not found (e.g. no data for the requested format)
+ - 1 if data was not found (e.g. no data for the requested format), or there was an error setting clipboard contents.
  - \>1 for other errors

 ### TODO

  - Support clipboard history.
 This is not available on all platforms, but is useful on those for which it is.
+ - If using JSON input to fill in several content-types, there is no way to send in binary data (that's a JSON format limitation).
+There should be another input method for this use case.